How to Install Docker on Ubuntu 22.04 or 20.04

 Manage Docker as a non-root user

-When running Docker, it is not recommended to use the root user as this can cause security risks and accidental changes to the host system.
-Therefore, it is better to manage Docker as a non-root user.
+When running Docker, avoid using the root user to prevent security risks and accidental changes to the host system; instead, manage Docker as a non-root user.

-To create a new user and add it to the Docker group, the following commands can be used:
+Use the commands below to create a new user and add it to the Docker group:

 sudo useradd -m dockeruser